PascalLG/nubo-hs/README.md

 Once you have a running Haskell compiler, to build nubo: open a terminal, change directory to ``./Client`` and run ``stack build``.
 To run unit tests, type ``stack test``.
 The ``pack-macos.sh`` and ``pack-linux.sh`` scripts in the ``./Prod`` directory are then used to generate macOS and Debian packages.

 Compilation on Windows requires a lit bit more work.
-First you must [download the source code and precompiled DLLs](http://sqlite.org/download.html) for SQLite 3.
+First you must [download the source code and precompiled DLLs](http://sqlite.org/download.html) of SQLite 3.
 Copy all these files into a folder, for example ``c:\sqlite``.
 Also copy the DLLs into ``c:\Windows\System32``.
 Then, to build nubo: open a terminal, change directory to ``.\Client`` and run ``stack build --extra-dirs-lib=c:\sqlite --extra-include-dirs=c:\sqlite``.
-Note: support for Windows is still experimental.
-There is no installer, some minor features like the fancy colours in the nubo output are not supported yet, and due to [this bug](https://ghc.haskell.org/trac/ghc/ticket/4471), display problems are expected with filenames containing non-ASCII characters.
+Note: support for Windows is experimental.
+There is no installer, some minor features like the fancy colours in the command line output are not supported yet, and due to [this bug](https://ghc.haskell.org/trac/ghc/ticket/4471), display problems are expected with filenames containing non-ASCII characters.

 Note that the source directory includes a hidden ``.ghci`` file.
 It defines command line options that are passed to GHCi but not to GHC, in other words options that apply when debugging in REPL mode but not when compiling a release build.
 This is used in ``./src/Config.hs`` to change the working directory to ``./Sandbox`` when experimenting interactively with the synchronisation algorithm.